Wildertrek/Wildertrek/README.md

 ## 📈 Current Focus Areas

-1. **Expanding NLP Pipelines**: Enhancing NLP pipelines on the Summit Data Platform (SDP) with generative AI and LLM support.
+- **Expanding NLP Pipelines**: Enhancing NLP pipelines on the Summit Data Platform (SDP) with generative AI and LLM support.
+- **Implementing the Public Sector Information Assistant**: VA teams are able to interact with their own data.
-2. **AI in Compliance**: Applying AI to compliance data, including knowledge graphs for NIST 800-53 controls.
+- **AI in Compliance**: Applying AI to compliance data, including knowledge graphs for NIST 800-53 controls and DASF 2.0.
-3. **Data Governance for AI**: Developing a comprehensive AI/ML metamodel to support traceability, security, and governance.
+- **Data Governance for AI**: Developing a comprehensive AI/ML metamodel to support traceability, security, and governance.

 ## 🌱 Personal Projects

 - **Exploring Personality Models**: Creating a comprehensive character model based on multiple personality theories.
-- **Neo4j Graph Visualizations**: Visualizing personality models and AI maturity models with connected data insights.
+- **Exploring Neo4j Graph Visualizations**: Visualizing personality models and AI maturity models with connected data insights.

 ## 📫 Contact